instadeepai/og-marl/docs/TUTORIALS.md

 `python examples/baselines/benchmark_smac.py --algo_name=qmix --dataset_quality=Good --env_name=3m`

-    --algo_name [used to change the algorithm you want to run] --dataset_quality [is used to change wich dataset type to run] --env_name [is used to change the scenario]
+    --algo_name [used to change the algorithm you want to run] --dataset_quality [is used to change which dataset type to run] --env_name [is used to change the scenario]

 You will need to make sure you download the datasets from the OG-MARL website.